-- 4.1 I do not disclose information given to me in confidence by anyone unless: - a.
-I have received the consent of a person authorised to give it; - b.
-I am required by law to do so; - c. the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - d. the disclosure is: - i. reasonable and in the public interest; and

-- ii. made in good faith and in compliance with the reasonable requirements of the local authority; and - iii.
-I have consulted the Monitoring Officer prior to its release. - 4.2 I do not improperly use knowledge gained solely as a result of my role as a Councillor for the advancement of myself, my friends, my family members, my employer or my business interests. - 4.3 I do not prevent anyone from getting information that they are entitled to by law.
+- 4.1 I do not disclose information: - a. given to me in confidence by anyone - b. acquired by me which I believe, or ought reasonably to be aware, is of a confidential nature, unless - i.
+I have received the consent of a person authorised to give it; - ii.
+I am required by law to do so; - iii. the disclosure is made to a third party for the purpose of obtaining professional legal advice provided that the third party agrees not to disclose the information to any other person; or - iv. the disclosure is: - 1. reasonable and in the public interest; and - 2. made in good faith and in compliance with the reasonable requirements of the local authority; and - 3.
+I have consulted the Monitoring Officer prior to its release. - 4.2 I do not improperly use knowledge gained solely as a result of my role as a councillor for the advancement of myself, my friends, my family members, my employer or my business interests. - 4.3 I do not prevent anyone from getting information that they are entitled to by law.